wedelljd/wedelljd.github.io/_posts/2017-03-01-Meeting a Mate in Four Minutes.md

 Before diving into a deep analysis of what influences participants, I wanted to establish whether simply the order of a date during the event had an influence on their 'yes' decisions.

-Related research on sequential decision-making from the University of Negev in Isreal shows that when judges are presiding in court they are far more lenient at the beginning of the day, and likewise after taking a break.
+Related research on sequential decision-making from the University of Negev in Israel shows that when judges are presiding in court they are far more lenient at the beginning of the day, and likewise after taking a break.
 The study observed 8 parole judges and included over 1000 rulings over the course of 50 Days.

 "They found that at the beginning of a court session about 65 percent of the rulings tended to be in favour of the prisoner, but the chance of a favourable ruling declined to near zero by the end of the session" - theglobeandmail.com